NicholasSynovic/LUC-SSL-Website/.github/ISSUE_TEMPLATE/update-team-member-request.md

 **LinkedIn URL**:
 Personal Webpage:

-## Please check the boxes that best match the description of the team member.
+### 3a.
+Please check the boxes that best match the description of the team member.
 Multiple boxes can be selected at once.

+*You can check a box by adding an x within the brackets.*

 - [ ] Alumna
 - [ ] Alumnus